Speakers are subject to change. Images and biographies will be updated during the lead up to the conference. Keep checking back for more information.

 Lord O’Neill of Gatley chaired the independent review on antimicrobial resistance, which was launched by the former Prime Minister, David Cameron in July 2014.
 Lord O’Neill worked for Goldman Sachs from 1995 until April 2013, spending most of his time there as Chief Economist.
 He chaired the Cities Growth Commission in the UK until October 2014 when it provided its final recommendations.
 He has both a BA and MA degree in economics from Sheffield University, and a Ph.D degree from the University of Surrey.

-Professor Tom Hutchinson, Professor of Environment and Health Sciences, Plymouth University
+Professor Tom Hutchinson, Professor of Environment and Health Sciences, University of Plymouth

 Tom is a Professor in Environment and Health Sciences and is the lead of the Environment, Food and Biotechnology research group at University of Plymouth, and the lead for International Student Recruitment in School of Biological Sciences.
 His research looks at environment and its impact upon human health, including the use of chemicals in agriculture, the impact of pesticides on the environment, and the search for less harmful alternatives.
 Tom is an Elected Fellow of the Royal Society of Biology and of the Linnean Society, and is a Member of the British Toxicological Society (BTS) and the Society of Environmental Toxicology and Chemistry (SETAC).